The following competitions have multiple runs and deadlines throughout each year.

 The WILDsound Contests in writing, screenplay and film are offered monthly.
 All entries full feedback or extra feedback and a free logline listing on the WILDsound site.
 Winners get entries showcased online and dramatized or read aloud using top professional actors.
 Winning poems are made into a film vignette.
 Winners of some of the contests also are guests on WILDsound’s coast to coast radio show to promote their entry and career.
 Entry Fee: Varies by contest.
 Most: $45 (CAN) for standard feedback or $100 for extra feedback.
 Novel: $45 for first chapter or $200 for novel.
 Poetry: $10 per poem.
 Next Deadline: Several a month.
 Varies by entry.

 The Writer’s Digest Poetic Form Challenge repeatedly offers publication in Poetry Asides in the Writer’s Digest magazine.
+Check out forms of poetry.
 Entry Fee: Free.
-Next Deadline: To be determined.
+Next Deadline: Currently judging.
+Last submission October 15.

 The Your Story Competition is offered bimonthly by Writer’s Digest.
 Writer’s Digest provides a short, open-ended prompt.
 You respond to that prompt.
 The winner is published in an upcoming issue of Writer’s Digest.
 You can be funny, poignant, witty, etc. Entry Fee: Free.
 Next Deadline: Currently judging.
 Last submission November 18.

 Nomination and Chosen Contests